-You know all about identity theft, but you might not realize that there’s a new game in town: medical identity theft.
-Essentially, this means that thieves are stealing people’s personal information to make claims against their health policies…and pocketing the cash and even getting medical services.
+You may know to be on the lookout for identity theft as you use your credit card.
+However, you might not realize that there’s a new fraud game in town known as medical identity theft.
+Essentially, this means that thieves are stealing people’s personal information to make claims against their health policies.
+Then after filing fraudulent claims, they pocket the cash and, in some cases, may even be getting medical services.

 There are a couple of scams these thieves like to pull:

 Invoicing for fraudulent treatment: Once the thieves have your information, they bill your health plan for fake treatment.
 The very people who you are relying on to help you, like doctors, might even be in on the action.

 Buying up drugs: Medical identity thieves might also be using your information to buy up illegal drugs.
 They then sell these drugs or use them to feed their own addictions.

 Get free treatment: Another scam is that medical ID thieves might use your information to get free treatment because they don’t have their own policies.